 He also stayed active with the Rush Post activities which kept him in constant contact with old friends.
 On Memorial Day 1913, he attended a parade of GAR members to the Casselman Bridge, "and after strewing flowers on the river again formed in line and marched to the park where the exercises took place," reported the Meyersdale Republic.
 "In the evening there was a campfire at which the following veterans told stories of camp life: Dr. W.S.
 Mountain, J.B.
 Jennings, Hiram Frantz, Silas Younkin and others."
 He served as a pallbearer in October 1914 for an old Rush Post comrade, Zachariah L. Tannehill of Draketown, formerly of the 29th Pennsylvania Infantry, and was named in the veteran's obituary in the Meyersdale Republican.
 Then again in December 1915, he bore the pall for his Rush Post friend Andrew J. Cross, of the 3rd Maryland Infantry.
 He was named part of an official delegation of Rush Post members who attended the funeral of J.M.
 Glodfelty in Confluence in July 1913, in the role of honorary escorts.

 Jerome and a number of old soldiers made plans to travel to Gettysburg in July 1913 to attend the 50th annivesary battlefield reunion festivities.
 As named in the Republican, the othes were A.G.
-Sellers, Leroy Forquer and Jacob J. Rush (of the family of Frederick and Margaret "Peggy" [Faidley] Dull), Rev. John C. Cunningham (whose daughter was married to Jackson Grant Rose), William H. Kessler, Balaam Younkin, Adam Nicholson, Ephraim Miner, A.J.
+Sellers, Leroy Forquer and his father-in-law Jacob J. Rush, Rev. John C. Cunningham (whose daughter was married to Jackson Grant Rose), William H. Kessler, Balaam Younkin, Adam Nicholson, Ephraim Miner, A.J.
 Case, Jonah Meyers and Eli Conn.
 A number of other veterans made the trip as well, among them Silas Younkin of Confluence.

 In April 1917, unable to live independently any longer, he moved to McKeesport, near Pittsburgh, to reside with his married daughter Belle Graver at 714 Market Street.
 In noting the relocation, the Republican said that he "was one of Ursina's oldest residents, a veteran of the Civil War, and a respected and progressive citizen."
 In October and November 1918, he made his home with married nephew Robert E. Lee Jennings in Newell, Fayette County, PA.
 In fact, the nephew and his wife witnessed Jerome's petition for an increased pension on Nov.
 25, 1918.
 He also spent time residing with his son Elmer in Brownfield, near Uniontown.